valory-xyz/optimus-quickstart/README.md

 ## Resource Requirements

-- You will need to fund certain addresses with the following funds when requested: 0.01 ETH (Ethereum mainnet) + 10 USDC (Ethereum mainnet) + 0.01 ETH (Base chain).
+- You will need to fund certain addresses with the following funds when requested: 0.02 ETH (Ethereum mainnet) + 10 USDC (Ethereum mainnet) + 0.01 ETH (Optimism chain) + 0.01 ETH (Base chain).
 Additionally some quantity of OLAS bridged to Optimism if you want to stake.

 - You need 3 RPCs for your agent instance for respectively Ethereum, Optimism, and Base.
 ```bash